-OneDrive is simply good enough if you want to sync your PC settings and the personal files.
+OneDrive is simply good enough if you want to sync your PC settings and personal files.
 But you encounter the strange thing: OneDrive takes over the Print Screen key.
 Here’s how to stop OneDrive taking over Print Screen key so you can use the key on other apps.

 A simple story.
 I was using the PicPick app which is one of the best screenshot apps for Windows 10.
 I set the hotkeys to use the Print Screen button for taking a screenshot.
 But it encounters an error saying the hotkey is already used by another app.
 I wonder: which is it?